hyperbrew/meta-bolt/README.md

 ## 3. The Create Script

-Once your template and plugin are functioning well, now you'll need to construct a create script so a user can easily generate their own project from the specific Bolt project (e.g. `yarn create bolt-uxp`, `yarn create bolt-cep`).
+Once your template and plugin are functioning well, now you'll need to construct a create script so a user can easily generate their own project from the specific Bolt project (e.g. `yarn create bolt-project`).

 To do this, follow the template below to list all possible options for the user to choose from.